 7 - Technology decides on how fast you can scale

 If you are hiring a large operations team to help with every little problem, chances are you have trouble scaling that model.
 The more of your on-and off boarding you have automated while keeping the member experience high defines how fast you’ll be able to scale – without much team additions.

 8 - Your team will have more engineers

 Someone has to connect all the API’s, set up the IT infrastructure, make sure the space is secured with cameras and access control as well as keep your own data safe.
 Chances are you are hiring an office automation engineer this year.

-If you have any comments or questions, feel free to use the comment section or get in touch with us directly.
-If you liked what you read, feel free to send to your friends via email, LinkedIn, Facebook or meet in VR!
+Hope it was fun to read and got your thoughts going.
+If you have any comments or questions, feel free to get in touch!
+If you liked what you read, share it with your friends via email, LinkedIn, Facebook or meet in VR!